siangernlow/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

+### Using CSV files

+VirusTracker mainly uses CSV files to import and export data.
+You may refer to the commands below to find out how to do so.

 #### Adding data from CSV files

 As you may have pre-existing data stored in the Excel file format, VirusTracker provides a way to import data directly from files in the CSV format.
 Excel provides an option to save existing _.xlsx_ extension files as _.csv_ files.

 <div markdown="span" class="alert alert-primary">:bulb: **Note:**
-If you are importing data from a pre-existing Excel file, you may have to first format it to a format that is readable by VirusTracker.
+If you are importing data from a pre-existing Excel file, you may have to first format it to a [format that is readable by VirusTracker].
 </div>

 You may read more about it [here](#format-for-csv-files).